vineet140502/EmployeeAttrition/README.md

 Attrition - Did the Employee leave the company, 0-No, 1-Yes

-BusinessTravel - Travlling frequency of an Employee
+BusinessTravel - Traveling frequency of an Employee

 Department - Work Department